JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/exercises.md

-It is surprising that the largest number of misclassifications is 9 into 7.
+Surprisingly, the largest number of misclassifications is 9 into 7.
 One would expect 8 to 0, 5 to 6 or 8 to 9.
 We investigate this in the next exercise.